Horizon-test-org/horizon-sdv-tst/README.md

    <img src="docs/images/github_fork_repo_2.png" width="450" />
 3. The repository should now be available on your GitHub Organization.

-### Exercise #3d - Set up GitHub Environment
+### Section #3d - Set up GitHub Environment
 In this section we will be setting up the GitHub repository environment with the required environment secrets and variables.

 #### Create a GitHub environment
 1. Navigate to the forked repository on your GitHub organization and switch to the Settings tab.
 2. From Settings tab, go to "Environments".
    <img src="docs/images/github_repo_create_env.png" width="450" />
-3. Click on "New environment" and name it "sbx" and click on "Configure environment".
+3. Click on "New environment" and name it "team-xx" and click on "Configure environment".

 #### Add Environment secrets
 1. Clicking on "Add environment secrets" opens a new window where the secret Name and Value can be provided.